 The American Press was excellent.
-To promote the centenary of the birth of Dylan Thomas in 2014, the British Council has asked Andrew Sinclair to speak worldwide with his film of Under Milk Wood, already distributed in 30 countries.
+To promote the centenary of the birth of Dylan Thomas in 2014, Andrew Sinclair toured England and Wales with his film of Under Milk Wood.

-At university towns and cities, particularly those with media centres, where he will talk on turning plays and novels into films.
+He spoke at festivals, cultural centres, at university towns and cities, particularly those with media centres, where he talked on turning plays and novels into films.